jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+shorten class names

+if in installed full screen mode can take advantage of more space or at least have a gradient or something

 retry gum mix blend mode -- there was problem on ios when background color dark